Plastic Injection Molding Services

 Mold types: steel molds (Class 101 to 105), aluminum molds (from prototype to high-production molds); support for complex cooling designs and high-gloss surface finishes.

-We are ready to support you with customized injection molding solutions.
+We are ready to support you with custom injection molding services.
 Contact us to get a quote or discuss your project requirements.

 Wide Selection of Molding Materials

-We understand that every project is unique, and selecting the right material is key to achieving the desired performance and durability.
 Our extensive material library includes over 100 thermoplastics and thermoset options, providing plastic molding solutions tailored to specific application needs and industry standards.
-Whether you need impact resistance, chemical stability, or high-temperature endurance, we have you covered.

 Polypropylene (pp), Also Known As Polypropene, Is A Thermoplasti